slatedocs/slate/source/includes/metype/_comments.md

 <!-- Javascript to render the widgets -->
 <script src='https://www.metype.com/quintype-metype/assets/metype.js'></script> -->
 ```

-* Setup the embed code for the commenting widget at the position you need to embed.
+* Setup the initialization script in the `<head>` section in case of a website.
+If you have already done this to integrate other widgets please ignore this step.
-Please find the script with detailed comments on the right in the shell.
+Please find the script on the right in the Scripts tab.

 ```shell
 <!-- Commenting Widget embed code.
 Html Element with the necessary attributes.